home-icon/Inspiration/How To Hang Peel and Stick Wallpaper

 You’ll need someone to help hold the paper in place at the top so you can peel away the backing in small increments (not all at once!), match up the design as you go, and smooth the paper from the center to the edges.

-• Think beyond the wall.
-With some extra effort, peel and stick wallpaper can be installed over glass, mirrors, paneling, and ceilings (if smooth and properly prepped), and on stair risers and bookcases to cool effect.
+- Think beyond the wall.
+With some extra effort, you can learn how to apply peel and stick wallpaper over glass, mirrors, paneling, and ceilings (if smooth and properly prepped), and on stair risers and bookcases for cool effects.

 Shop Peel and Stick Wallpaper

-• Test first!
-Surfaces with any sort of texture—even orange peel—generally aren’t great for peel and stick wallpaper.
+- Test first!
+Surfaces with any sort of texture—even orange peel—generally aren’t great for hanging peel and stick wallpaper.
 If your walls aren’t smooth, you’re probably better off with traditional, unpasted wallpaper.

-• If your wall is dark and your wallpaper is light, prime and paint the wall a lighter color before installation so the existing wall color doesn’t show through.
+- However, if you’re planning to apply peel and stick wallpaper over a dark wall and your wallpaper is light, prime and paint the wall a lighter color before installing so the existing wall color doesn’t show through.
 Then allow it to fully cure before installing—at least 2 weeks.

 The key to a great trim is a super-sharp blade.
 For best results, replace your utility knife’s blade every two or three cuts.
 You can trim each panel as you go or all at once at the end, using the straight edge of your smoothing tool as a guide.

-For a seamless look, paper over your light-switch covers.
+If you want to learn how to achieve a seamless look when applying peel and stick wallpaper, install the paper over your light-switch covers.
 Remove the cover from the wall, cut a piece that matches your pattern, stick it to the cover, trim the edges, then cut out the holes.

 If the heavy roll is too clunky to manage, rough-cut your panel before installing, factoring in your pattern repeat before cutting panels to avoid falling short.